1933-06 The Polar Treasure

 Piracy: Here is the story of a mutiny with the prize being a fabulous treasure carried by the Oceanic.
 The Helldiver makes its first appearance here, being the personal craft of Captain Chauncey McCluskey.

-This is the first of Dent’s “pirate” stories, but it won’t be the last.
-The pirate theme is reused again and again in several later stories.
+This is the first of Dent’s “pirate” stories, but it will not be the last.
+The pirate theme is reused repeatedly in several later stories.
 Dent was very interested in treasure hunting.
 Dent spent some time out west panning for gold.
 Dent eventually bought a small schooner, the Albatross, on which he lived for several years.
 During this time, he went on several excursions looking for lost Spanish gold.
-The pirate theme is reflection of his interest in this subject.
+The pirate theme reflects his interest in this subject.

 Dent’s choice of the name for the ship may have been purely romantic but in 1928 the White Star Line ordered a new ocean liner that was to be named Oceanic.
 Construction did not go smoothly, and the ship was eventually stopped, and the order cancelled.